opencog/atomspace-storage/README.md

 Build and Install
 -----------------
-The module builds and isntalls just like all other AtomSpace modules.
+The module builds and installs just like all other AtomSpace modules.
-There are no prerequistes, other than the AtomSpac itself.
+There are no prerequistes, other than the AtomSpace itself.
 The general instructions are:
 ```
 cd /where/ever/you/cloned/this/to